KevinvdT/KevinvdT/README.md

 **Electrical Engineering** (BSc) • TU Delft

 **18+ years of web development journey:**
 From hobby projects to competition-winning systems, I've been passionate about building digital solutions that solve real problems.
-My formal CS education complements years of hands-on experience with modern web technologies.
+My engineering background and CS studies complement years of hands-on experience with modern web technologies.

 ---